Bring me out of prison, that I may give thanks to your name! (Ps. 142:7)

-Jesus, great Lord and Liberator, when King David prayed for freedom from his prison, he wasn’t behind iron bars; he was hiding in a cave.
+Lord Jesus, when King David prayed for freedom from his prison, he wasn’t behind iron bars; he was hiding in a cave.
 It’s obvious he felt pursued, trapped, and alone.
 It’s also obvious he enjoyed great freedom to own his desperation and abandon himself to you.
-I begin today doing the same.
+We do the same on this July Friday.

-You’ve already set me free from many slavish imprisonments: the fear of dying, for you robbed the grave of its victory through your resurrection; the fear of judgment, for you were condemned in my place upon the cross; the tyranny of false gospels, for it’s your obedience and righteousness which make me acceptable to God; the myth of autonomy, for you alone are the sovereign Lord and the King of Kings.
-When I consider these liberties, why would I doubt your ability or willingness to set me free from other imprisonments?
+You’ve freed us from the tyranny of false gospels, for it’s your obedience and righteousness which make us acceptable to God; and the myth of autonomy, for you alone are the sovereign Lord and the King of Kings.
+When we consider these liberties, why would we doubt your ability or willingness to set us free from other imprisonments?

-Jesus, set me free from vain regrets—those haunting memories of what could have been and what should have been.
-I want to learn from the past, not be enslaved to the past.
-Your name is Redeemer.
+Jesus, set us free from vain regrets—those haunting memories of what could have been and what should have been.
+We want to learn from the past, not be enslaved to it.

-Set me free from the power of old wounds.
-I’m a victim, but that’s not my identity.
-Some things will be fully healed only by your second coming.
-Let me be okay with that, even as I trust you to use my pain for the benefit of others.
+Set us free from the power of old wounds and fear of new ones.
+Some things will only be fully healed by your second coming.
+Let us be okay with that, even as we trust you to use our pain for the benefit of others.
+Those you set free are the truly free ones, Jesus.
+Thank you!
+So very Amen we pray, in your powerful and loving name.